vanhoangkha/Networking-fundamentals/Day64_REST_APIs.md

 API REVIEW

-- An API (Application Programming Giao diện) is a software Giao diện that allows two applications to communicate with each other.
+- An API (Application Programming Interface) is a software Interface that allows two applications to communicate with each other.
-- APIs are essential not just for Mạng Tự động hóa but for all kinds of applications
+- APIs are essential not just for Network Tự động hóa but for all kinds of applications
-- In SDN Kiến trúc, APIs are use to communicate between apps and the SDN controller (via the NBI) and between the SDN controller and the Mạng devices (via the SBI)
+- In SDN Kiến trúc, APIs are use to communicate between apps and the SDN controller (via the NBI) and between the SDN controller and the Network devices (via the SBI)
 - The NBI typically uses REST APIs
 - NETCONF and RESTCONF are popular Southbound APIs